Southerngirl13/HW-Wireframe/README.md

 ### Overview

 In this assignment, we built a web design skeleton using HTML/CSS.
-Your completed work should look just like the image below:
+The completed work must look just like the image provided to us.

 ### Instructions